XmasBunny25/CreativeMinds/creative-minds-main/README.md

 If you have a suggestion that would make this tool better, please fork the repo and create a pull request.

-Fork the Project
+- Fork the Project
-Create your Feature Branch (git checkout -b feature/NewFeature) Commit your Changes (git commit -m 'Add some NewFeature') Push to the Branch (git push origin feature/NewFeature) Open a Pull Request
+- Create your Feature Branch (git checkout -b feature/NewFeature)
+- Commit your Changes (git commit -m 'Add some NewFeature')
+- Push to the Branch (git push origin feature/NewFeature)
+- Open a Pull Request

 ## Credits
 ## Developers
 * Prakasa
 * Daan
-* Andrae
+* Andrei
 * Diyar

 Resources: